-Figure 4.
+Figure 3.
 CPS Discovery by OCN through the STI-PA

 The CPS URL mapping is published via an API in the same way that the STI-PA publishes the list of approved STI-Certification Authorities (STI-CAs).
 The STI-PA generates a JSON Web Token (JWT) containing the CPS mapping data.
-This PASSporT is then signed using the STI-PA’s private key.
+This token is then signed using the STI-PA’s private key.
 A sample JWT header and body are below:

 Header: